laravel/docs/cashier-paddle.md

         '\App\Http\Controllers\WebhookController@handleWebhook'
     );

-Cashier emits a `Laravel\Cashier\Events\WebhookReceived` event when a webhook is received, and a `Laravel\Cashier\Events\WebhookHandled` event when a webhook was handled.
+Cashier emits a `Laravel\Paddle\Events\WebhookReceived` event when a webhook is received, and a `Laravel\Paddle\Events\WebhookHandled` event when a webhook was handled.
 Both events contain the full payload of the Paddle webhook.

 You can optionally also override the default, built-in webhook route by setting the `CASHIER_WEBHOOK` env variable in your `.env` file.
 This value should be the full URL to your webhook route and needs to match the URL set in your Paddle control panel: